Lightning fatalities: How common are they and how can you protect yourself?

 How many lightning-related fatalities are there in the United States every year?

 Every year in the United States, 20 to 25 million cloud-to-ground lightning strikes occur.
-Over 300 people are struck by lightning every year in the U.S., and there are around 50 lightning fatalities per year, according to the National Oceanic and Atmospheric Administration (NOAA).
+More than 300 people are struck by lightning every year in the U.S., and there are about 50 lightning fatalities per year, according to the National Oceanic and Atmospheric Administration.

-According to the Centers for Disease Control (CDC), the odds of being struck by lightning are less than 1 in a million, and 90% of lightning strike victims survive.
+According to the U.S. Centers for Disease Control, the odds of being struck by lightning are less than 1 in a million, and 90% of lightning strike victims survive.

 Despite the high survival rate, though, many people who survive the strike end up having some sort of disability as a result.